nyscapes/nywalker-server/README.md

 recall](https://en.wikipedia.org/wiki/precision_and_recall) unsatisfactory, as
 well.

-Instead, this project relies on time-consuming hand entry.
+Instead, this software relies on time-consuming hand entry.
 The default setting is not any more semantically rich than what NER would return (simply, place name and position in text), but it is not terribly difficult to expand the `Instance` model to include, say, a boolean for whether the instance is inside